spacetelescope/jwst/docs/jwst/linearity/description.rst

 The linearity step applies the "classic" linearity correction adapted from the HST WFC3/IR linearity correction routine, correcting science data values for detector non-linearity.
 The correction is applied pixel-by-pixel, group-by-group, integration-by-integration within a science exposure.
-Pixels having at least one correction coefficient equal to NaN (not a number), or are flagged with "Linearity Correction not determined for pixel" (NO_LIN_CORR) in the PIXELDQ array will not have the linearity correction applied.
-Pixel values flagged as saturated in the GROUPDQ array for a given group will not have the linearity correction applied.
-All non-saturated groups for such a pixel will have the correction applied.

 The correction is represented by an nth-order polynomial for each pixel in the detector, with n+1 arrays of coefficients read from the